-Setting Description Factory Default 1st Time Server The IP or domain address (e.g., 192.168.1.1, Time.nist.gov time.stdtime.gov.tw, or time.nist.gov).
-2nd Time Server The Moxa switch will try to locate the secondary SNTP server if the first SNTP server fails to connect.
+Setting Description Factory Default 1 at Time Comice The IP or domain address (e.g., 192.168.1.1, 1st Time Server time.stdtime.gov.tw, or time.nist.gov).
+Time nict cov and Time Comuce The Moxa switch will try to locate the secondary SNTP server if Time.nist.gov 2nd Time Server the first SNTP server fails to connect.
 Query Period The time period to sync with time server 600secs

-NOTE Changing the time zone will automatically correct the current time.
+Changing the time zone will automatically correct the current time.
 Be sure to set the time zone before setting the time.